Walter Dill Scott: Early life

 head of the new Department of Psychology.
 In 1909, he was appointed professor of advertising in its School of Commerce and in 1912, professor of applied psychology in the School of Commerce.

 While teaching at Northwestern University, he was approached by an advertising executive looking for ideas to make advertising more effective.
 He turned his attention to this area and composed the book The Psychology of Advertising in Theory and Practice in 1903.
 In 1908, he published another book about that topic titled The Psychology of Advertising.
 Scott was granted extended leave of absence from Northwestern from 1916-1918 which enabled him to serve as Director of the new Bureau of Salesmanship at the Carnegie Institute of Technology.
 Scott's main area of interest at the Bureau was the application of scientific knowledge to business problems.

 Some of his personnel selection methods included tests to measure certain desirable characteristics and rating scales to rate applicants on necessary skills and attributes (appearance, demeanor, neatness, judgment, accuracy).
 In 1919, Scott and his associates founded the Scott Company Engineers and Consultants in Industrial Personnel, which provided services to over 40 industrial concerns in its first year.

-He was elected president of the American Psychological Association in 1919, and in 1920, elected president of Northwestern University of which he served until 1939.
+He was elected president of the American Psychological Association in 1919, and in 1920, elected president of Northwestern University where he served until 1939.
 In 1933, he was awarded the Cross of the Legion of Honor by the French Government for his contributions to education and the Goethe Plaque by the German Government "in recognition of Northwestern University's impressive celebration of Goethe's anniversary".
+At Northwestern, Scott Hall is named for Walter and his wife Anna Miller Scott.
+In his nineteen years of presidency, Scott was able to raise around $70,000,000 for the university.
 Scott will be recalled as the president who transformed Northwestern into a financially stable, administratively consolidated, and academically respectable university.
-At Northwestern, Scott Hall is named for Walter and his wife Anna Miller Scott.

 He was a member of Phi Beta Kappa, Sigma Xi, and Alpha Phi Omega.